cmndrsn/mer-quality/content/survey-items.md

 - We will use the following definitions for concepts related to data quality.
 - A Trusted Digital Repository aims to provide reliable and long-term accessibility to digital resources to its target community (OCLC, 2002, p.
 5).
 - In the context of this questionnaire, documentation pertains to information about accessing data and analyses relevant to the dataset in question through a public-facing source, such as an article, preprint, readme, or web page.
 - Precalculated features refers to features that were analyzed prior to data modelling.
+For example, some datasets include features from audio extraction tools like Essentia, Marsyas, or OpenSMILE.

 ### Datasheet